On this page, we explain how to file your taxes if you got an incorrect 1095-A, didn’t get a 1095-A, or didn’t get an Electronic Confirmation Number.

-- The IRS can’t send you to jail or really do much of anything if you file wrong.
-You’ll either get to keep the excess amount or the IRS will withhold it.
-That is the worst that can happen.
+- The IRS can’t send you to jail or do much of anything if you file incorrectly by mistake.
+You’ll either get to keep the excess amount, or the IRS will withhold it.

 - You can file a Tax Extension using form 4868, but you should read the 4868 instructions and read about the implications.
 There are penalties associated with filing an extension.